Skip to main content

 If you started with the App Builder and have outgrown its limits, you can continue developing locally:

-1. In the App Builder, switch to Code mode and copy the contents of app.py.
+1. In the App Builder, switch to Code mode and copy the contents of your app files.

 2. Follow the installation instructions to set up viktor-cli.

-3. Create a new local app and paste your code into app.py.
+3. Create a new local app and recreate your files, preserving the same file and folder structure.

-4. From here you can split the code across multiple files, add packages, and connect integrations.
+4. From here you can freely restructure your code, add packages, and connect integrations.